A Blog by Esther Weiner

 As a part of the JMM Speakers Bureau, I speak to audiences on a topic that is very special and near and dear to my heart, The Jewish Kitchen: A Link to the Generations.
 When I speak, I often give a demonstration of a favorite recipe of mine, one that is fairly easy to transport to a room with no kitchen, no oven, no utensils, nothing.
 I enjoy speaking to my audiences, and hopefully, they enjoy listening and sharing their Jewish Kitchen with mine.
 Again, I digress.

 Okay, so how, you may ask, does this relate to Chanukah Re-Visited?

 Well, the museum is host to many, many school groups.
 High school groups, middle school children, children as young as 7 or 8, many have never been to a museum, and many have never been to a synagogue.
 It is wonderful to see them and know that they are being shown the exhibits by our talented education department and docents.
 They visit the new exhibition in the downstairs area of the newly renovated Lloyd Street Synagogue, Synagogue Speaks.
 I have seen the wonder in the eyes as they walk in with their teachers; I know they are absorbing everything.
 When they come into the museum shop, we explain what certain items mean, and their interest is amazing.

-So, now here it comes–normally in December, when the children come to visit the museum, we have a program where I make latkes for some of the school groups.
 I set up a couple of tables, put out two little gas stoves, I bring my food processor, two frying pans, potatoes, flour, eggs, oil, apple sauce and sour cream!
 I work quickly since their appetites are quite amazing.
 The room is full of the scent of oil and fried latkes, smothered in apple sauce or sour cream.
 This December, Chanukah was so early, we never got to make latkes for the school kids….and they tell me that these children are ready for latkes!